 Our campus has grown a great deal over recent years.
-Despite this, we've kept our carbon emissions at a constant level, and have plans in place to keep that up while more new buildings open in the coming years.
+Despite this, we've just had our best carbon performance in a decade, and have plans in place to keep increasing our carbon efficiency as more buildings open in the coming years.

-There are two ways of looking at our performance:
+There are 2 ways of looking at our performance:

-When you look at the total amount of carbon campus has emitted, you can see the level remaining fairly static since 2005/6.
-We've grown a great deal since then, so this is a real achievement.
-The graph here also shows how our plans keep the emission levels fairly constant despite the continued growth in coming years.
+When you look at the total amount of carbon campus has emitted, you can see that, whilst there isn’t as much change as on the efficiency graph, 2015/16 was still the best year we’ve had for carbon emissions since 2005/6.
+We've grown a great deal in those 10 years, so this is a real achievement.

 How did we do it?